 An excellent way to find your target audience is to look for similar films and find out who watched them, who shared it online, etc.

-This area can include social media, printed publications, or a mix of both, depending on your target demographic.
+Depending on your target demographic, this can include social media, printed publications, or a mix of both.

-So much is shared on social media, and most of it is passed over by most people.
+So much is shared on social media, and people scroll past most of it.

-Show enough highlights to make the viewer ask questions that only the full film can answer.
+Show enough highlights to make the viewers have questions that only watching the entire film can answer.

 This tip is similar to making a great trailer.

-It’s a good idea to photo-document the process as best you can from start to finish.
+It’s an excellent idea to photo-document the entire process as best you can.

 An obvious thing to say, but it’s one of the most overlooked items in anyone’s budget.

-Assuming a reasonably small budget, you must make smart decisions when spending your cash.
+Assuming a reasonably small budget again, you must make sound decisions when spending your cash.

-Don’t blow half your budget on the latest special effects for a 30-second scene and leave yourself with poor video and sound quality as a result of insufficient funds.
+Don’t blow half your budget on the latest special effects for a 30-second scene and leave yourself with poor video and sound quality due to insufficient funds.

 If you locked in your script, you should be able to make a pretty comprehensive list.